9 min read

-The real answer: experts don’t totally know yet, but there are implications that are becoming clear as investment in Bitcoin grows and its perception around the world evolves.
+The honest answer: experts don’t know yet, but some implications are becoming apparent as an investment in Bitcoin grows and its perception around the world evolves.

-- The rise of Bitcoin and cryptocurrencies have the potential to disrupt the role and impact of the U.S. dollar on the global economy.
+- The rise of Bitcoin and cryptocurrencies can disrupt the role and impact of the U.S. dollar on the global economy.